-Many thanks to all my Blend Phonics students for helping me improve my Blend Phonics Reader, especially Ric Hale, who was a fourth-grade student back in 2007.
+Many thanks to all my Blend Phonics students for helping me improve my Blend Phonics Reader, especially Ric Hale, who was a fourth grade Blend Phonics student back in 2007.

 It is important to make sure the students can write the alphabet from A to Z by memory at a minimum of 40 letters per minute in manuscript or cursive (cursive is best) and flawlessly identify the letters in any order by name.
-My Shortcut to Manuscript and Shortcut to Cursive are excellent methods for teaching the alphabet to fluency.
-Teacher training videos are available for both methods on YouTube.
+My Shortcut to Cursive is an excellent method for teaching the alphabet of fluency.
+I have also published Shortcut to Manuscript.
+There are YouTube video instruction for both methods

-There are 3,000 words in the Reader including duplicates.
+There are around 3,000 words in the Reader including duplicates.
 Words of similar configuration are in close proximity to help students overcome the whole-word configuration guessing habit.

-Mr. Potter made the latest revisions to the Blend Phonics Reader: Standard Edition on April 29, 2020.
+Mr. Potter made the latest revisions to the Blend Phonics Reader: Standard Edition on April 30, 2020.